Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/doc.md

 /// @param text text to be printed func void Doc_PrintLines(var int docID, var int page, var string text) {};

 /// Sets a `font` to be used on a `page` in a document with `docID`.
-Can be called multiple times to diplay different lines with different fonts.
+Can be called multiple times to display different lines with different fonts.
 ///
 /// @param docID document manager ID
 /// @param page page index